sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

 3. Efficient BIOS integration via zero page marshalling
 4. Page-constrained functions
 5. Compact bytecode representation
+6. Optimized instruction variants (SYSCALLX, INCLB/INCLW)

 Key concepts to master:
 - Stack frame layout (**BP+5 for first argument**, BP+0 for first local, BP+1 for saved BP)
 - Complete instruction set including bitwise, global, and 32-bit operations
 - Zero page marshalling for BIOS calls
-- SYSCALL parameter conventions
+- SYSCALL vs SYSCALLX optimization
-- Stack cleanup responsibilities
+- Stack cleanup responsibilities (including multi-DROP patterns)
 - DUMP opcode for debugging
-- Branch flag behavior (BZF branches when Z is false)
+- Branch flag behavior (BZF branches when Z is false/clear, BNZF branches when Z is true/set)
 - Using PUSHC to access carry flag for branching
 - **String literals must be defined in .DATA section and referenced by label**
+- Efficient local variable organization and documentation
+- Working with partial 32-bit values
+- Direct local increment operations (INCLB/INCLW)
+- Moving values between ZP.TOP and ZP.NEXT for 32-bit operations

 Remember: Arguments always start at BP+5, not BP+3!
 This is critical for correct function parameter access.
 All code must use VM opcodes - never use native 6502 instructions!
 String literals cannot be used directly with PUSHD - they must be defined in the .DATA section first!